 In question one I asked people about their preferred packaging with online orders in general.
 I admit I was a little surprised.

 I asked this question believing that I knew what everybody would say, but I was wrong.
 Over 50% of our people said that they still wanted their piece to be wrapped in paper, inside the satchel.
 I was not sure what to do.

 When I personally receive online orders, it always stings at the amount of 'stuff' I have to dig through just to get to my item and ultimately have to throw away.
 Beauty products (that I can't buy locally) placed in a (way) too large box, wrapped in paper padded with plastic air bubble 'balloons'.
 The exact same for stationary items such as postcards and business cards.

 Or clothing wrapped in tissue paper placed inside a cloth bag.
 If I used tissue paper I would keep it of course (and do), but we wrap all gifts with newspaper now and I almost resent having to keep and use this paper that's only purpose it is look and feel good for the recipient - almost like unwrapping a present that you bought yourself.
-The cloth bags are always (way) too small to be used in any practical sense and they end up lingering around my home until I end up throwing them away too.
+The cloth bags are always (way) too small to be used in any practical sense and they end up lingering around my home until I end up giving them away too.

 I have horrible flashes of shame for contributing to this shocking wastage when I open my parcels sometimes, and then decide to not order from the company again.

 So I ignored the results from that particular question, and went ahead and did what I thought was best - to pack our orders 'naked' with no wrapping whatsoever.
 When your piece arrives it's just your ordered item inside a bag that you can drop into your home compost bin.

 While I hope that's OK, over 70% of people surveyed said that were "very happy with the no waste, minimal packaging" that they received from us in question 2.
 I'll call that a win, and definitely OK.